Timeline & Process

 How Long Does Cabinet Refinishing Take?

-Most cabinet refinishing projects take about two weeks from start to finish.
+The schedule depends on kitchen size and scope.
 Here is how the 8-step process is grouped into phases — and what your kitchen looks like during each one.

 How long does cabinet refinishing take from start to finish?

-Most cabinet refinishing projects take about two weeks from start to finish.
-Smaller or simpler kitchens may finish closer to 10 days.
+The schedule depends on kitchen size and scope.
 Larger kitchens, grain filling, repairs, cabinet interior painting, specialty finishes, added color changes, scheduling constraints, or extra curing time can extend the timeline.
 Tyler Fowler personally runs every job from prep to finish, and every project carries a 5-year written warranty.

 1